 While the Court repeatedly inveighed against ‘large and unjustified' payments as the competitive concern, the justices nonetheless expressly reserved an option for innovators to provide financial settlement consideration to generic companies beyond the value of early entry alone:

 Where a reverse payment reflects traditional settlement considerations, such as avoided litigation costs or fair value for services, there is not the same concern that a patentee is using its monopoly profits to avoid the risk of patent invalidation or a finding of noninfringement.3

-Actavis expressly delegated to the lower courts the task of figuring out how to apply the rule of reason to alleged reverse payment settlements, and in the short time since, we have seen conflicting district court decisions, the first jury trial under Actavis, the first appellate decisions and record-setting settlements with private plaintiffs as well as the FTC.
+Actavis expressly delegated to the lower courts the task of figuring out how to apply the rule of reason to alleged reverse payment settlements, and in the few years since, we have seen conflicting district court decisions, the first jury verdict under Actavis, the first appellate decisions and record-setting settlements with private plaintiffs as well as the FTC.
 As discussed below, the only certainty thus far under Actavis is that the reverse payment waters are far from settled.

 Pleading standards under Actavis